TruthQuest/cuba-charge-graph/README.md

 Modelling the corpus as a formal ontology is not a design choice for its own sake.
 Three things become possible that a flat table does not support:

 **1. Separating the state's terminology from analytical assessment.** The SKOS vocabulary distinguishes `skos:prefLabel` (the state's charge name) from `skos:editorialNote` (analytical commentary tying the charge to international human rights standards).
+Cuba has signed but not ratified the ICCPR, so all legal arguments route through the UDHR and customary international law per WGAD Deliberation No. 9.
 This matters for legal use: quoting the state's language accurately is required for admissibility; conflating it with analysis is not.

 **2. Provenance on every claim.** Every fact in the graph carries a `prov:wasDerivedFrom` link to its source, and SHACL rejects any assertion of abuse or state practice that lacks such provenance.
 This is what makes the graph usable as evidence rather than as advocacy.